facebook/react-native-website/docs/navigation.md

 This guide covers the various navigation components available in React Native.
 If you are getting started with navigation, you will probably want to use [React Navigation](navigation.md#react-navigation).
 React Navigation provides a straightforward navigation solution, with the ability to present common stack navigation and tabbed navigation patterns on both Android and iOS.

-If you'd like to achieve a native look and feel on both Android and iOS, or you're integrating React Native into an app that already manages navigation natively, the following library provides native navigation on both platforms: [react-native-navigation](https://github.com/wix/react-native-navigation).
+If you're integrating React Native into an app that already manages navigation natively, or looking for an alternative to React Navigation, the following library provides native navigation on both platforms: [react-native-navigation](https://github.com/wix/react-native-navigation).

 ## React Navigation